zischwartz/react-droste/README.md

 ## Notes

-`html2canvas` doesn't support all of CSS, so your page may not look perfect.
+`html2canvas` doesn't support all of HTML/CSS, so your page may not look perfect.
+Additionally, things like the CSS `:hover` pseudo-class won't work.
 [Here's a page of what is and isn't supported.](http://html2canvas.hertzen.com/features)

 To get images to work, you either need to serve them from the same origin, or have cors set on them on the images request headers (on the server) and set `useCORS` to `true` in the `config` object that's passed to `html2canvas`.